-People displaced by crisis: Over 1.5 million Syrian refugees
+People displaced by the crisis: Over 1.5 million Syrian refugees

 Overview of the Lebanon Crisis

-Lebanon is one of the countries seriously affected by the Syrian crisis.
+Lebanon is one of the countries most seriously affected by the Syrian crisis.
 With a population of less than 6 million, it has the highest number of Syrian refugees per capita.
-Since December 2018, around 950,000 Syrian refugees have been registered in the country.
-However, it is estimated that Lebanon has opened its borders to approximately 1.5 million Syrian refugees.
-More than half of the refugees are children who have fled before the war in Syria with their families and face serious health and mental health problems.
-The majority (76%) of the displaced Syrians live below the poverty line.
-Missing personal documents prevent refugees from accessing basic services and legal employment, limit their free movement and increase the risk of fines, arrests, detentions, exploitation and expulsion.
+Since December 2018, around 950,000 Syrian refugees have been registered in the country, but it is estimated that Lebanon has opened its borders to approximately 1.5 million refugees from Syria.
+More than half of the refugees are children who fled with their families before the war in Syria and face serious health and mental health problems.
+The majority (76%) of displaced Syrians live below the poverty line.
+Missing personal documents prevent refugees from accessing basic services and legal employment, limit their free movement, and increase the risk of fines, arrests, detentions, exploitation, and expulsion.

-According to Lebanese statistics, 1.5 million vulnerable Lebanese live in the country below the poverty line, of which 470,000 are children.
+According to Lebanese statistics, 1.5 million vulnerable Lebanese in the country live below the poverty line, and 470,000 of them are children.
 The total number of people in need in Lebanon is approximately 3.3 million.

-In 2018, in Lebanon, MAGNA carried out medical and psychosocial interventions for Syrian refugees in informal settlements as well as for vulnerable Lebanese people affected by the Syrian crisis in the Baalbek Hermel region.
-Through its projects, MAGNA has provided medical and psychological care for at least 40,000 people in the primary health center in Baalbek and through a mobile unit in specific settlements in the Baalbek Hermel area, which hosts nearly 120,000 refugees.
+In 2019 in Lebanon, MAGNA provided medical and psychosocial intervention for Syrian refugees in makeshift settlements as well as for vulnerable Lebanese populations suffering from the Syrian crisis in the Baalbeck-Hermel area.
+MAGNA projects gave medical and psychological care to at least 38,700 individuals, in a primary health care centre in Baalbek and through mobile unites in specific settlements around Baalbek Hermel, which is hosting nearly 110,000 refugees.